Marguerite Porter Zwicker: Medium

 Marguerite Zwicker's artwork is almost exclusively watercolour.
 Technique, composition, and design are all emphasized as important structural components of Zwicker's watercolours.
 Her compositions primarily display the houses of Nova Scotia or landscape scenes of her home province.
 Zwicker's watercolour images commonly contrast transpaecny with an intense purity of colour.
-It was Zwicker's opinion that "watercolour should never be resevered for quick preliminary sketches, nor necessarily should it be viewed as a more limited medium in range than oil."
+It was Zwicker's opinion that "watercolour should never be reserved for quick preliminary sketches, nor necessarily should it be viewed as a more limited medium in range than oil."
 Her paintings are often viewed as an example of the medium at its most developed point of artistry.

 Watercolour was typically noted as a "woman's medium" for its lighter, more expressive appearance.
 However, laying down pigment suspended in water required a confidence not all artists were able to successfully possess.
 Zwicker herself was quoted saying, "Anyone can paint in watercolour, but very few can paint watercolours well."